 Canadian allergists advise that an epinephrine auto-injector (such as EpiPen, distributed in Canada by Pfizer) is the first line of treatment for anaphylaxis and should be used first, before asthma puffers or any other medications.

-“Pharmacists are the last step – sometimes the only one – in acquiring an EpiPen,” says Manon Genin, spokesperson for Pfizer Canada Inc., headquartered in Kirkland, Quebec.
+“Pharmacists are the last step – sometimes the only one – in acquiring an EpiPen,” says Manon Genin, senior manager, corporate affairs, for Pfizer Canada Inc., headquartered in Kirkland, Quebec.
 “They play a critical role in helping patients understand the signs and symptoms of anaphylaxis and educating them on the proper use of their device.
 Even patients who are simply renewing their prescription for EpiPen should be reminded and retrained on its proper use.”
 This training can be as simple as reviewing the two steps of administration with patients and providing them with an EpiPen training device.
 Pharmacists, emphasizes Genin, “can ensure that patients understand the importance of having their prescription filled and renewed.”

 “When dealing with allergies, prevention is always the optimal strategy, albeit a challenge,” pharmacist Jack Halpern acknowledges.
 But when prevention fails, effective pharmacist counselling for symptom management is critical.
 I can certainly recommend strategies to reduce mild allergy symptoms, but for more severe reactions, I advise patients to be evaluated by an allergist.
 Then as a team we can develop the right strategy for that patient.”